noahonfyre/stardust/README.md

 - 20+ new vanilla-style enchantments with unique mechanics.
 - Flattening of enchantment costs, making them drain the same amount of experience every time.
-- Custom tooltips with extensive new capabilities.
 - No more "Too expensive!" level limitation in anvils.
 - Enchantments incompatible with each other are drastically reduced.
 - Bow enchantments now work on Crossbows!
-- And even more!

 ---